mulesoft/anypoint-examples/extracting-data-from-ldap-directory/README.md

 ### Example Use Case

 The example application connects to the LDAP directory and retrieves a list of LDAP users.
-This list is then split into individual rows, logged and then aggregated back to a single list.
-We use Flow control Components such as the Collection Splitter and the Collection Aggregator to do so.
+This list is returned in response.

 ### Set Up and Run the Example